nigow/TradingSystem/phase1/README.md

 - We do not support negative numbers when restricting (as per the specifications)
 - Accounts don't automatically get frozen/unfrozen, and admin has to login and do this manually
 - The global action to abort an action is "-1"
+- Do not have the .csv files open in excel while you're running the program

 ## Authors